tinninj/CS330-Programing-Language-Project/README.md

 Inheritance
 =================
 Inheritance in JavaScript allows you to create new objects that inherit the properties and methods from existing objects.
 This is useful for creating new objects that are similar to existing objects but with some additional properties or methods.
 In JavaScript, you use the "extends" keyword for inheritance.
 For example, if there is a Dog class, you can create a Golden class that inherits from the Dog class using the "extends" keyword.
+The Dog class would be considered the parent class or the super class while the Golden class would be the child class or sub class.
 Here is an example of that:

         import Dog from './Dog.js'; //import Dog class